USDat — Retail Risk Report

 Two paths, very different audiences:

 For onboarded users: mint and redeem 1:1 against USDC through Saturn’s web app.
-This is the canonical strong exit — same-day, no slippage, no AMM tax.
+This is the canonical strong exit — same-day, no slippage, no AMM tax — and the ten-week outflow described above demonstrates it clears under load.
 But it requires completing Saturn’s KYC/onboarding, which makes USDat effectively an institutional/whitelisted instrument from the issuer side.

 Peg & yield dynamics

 Peg.
-USDat has held a tight band against USDC since launch.
-Brief launch-day prints outside that band were seed-pool noise, not stress.
-The live dashboard renders the current Curve-implied price + deviation from the dollar peg.
+USDat has held a tight band against USDC since launch, and that band has tightened rather than loosened as supply contracted.
+Brief launch-day prints outside it were seed-pool noise, not stress.
+The live dashboard renders the current Curve-implied price and deviation from the dollar peg.

 Yield.
 USDat is non-yield-bearing by design.
 The $M reserves accrue T-bill yield, but that yield is captured by Saturn’s protocol revenue vault, not passed to USDat holders.
-Users seeking yield stake into sUSDat, Saturn’s sibling vault that carries the STRC-dividend pass-through.
+Users seeking yield stake into sUSDat, Saturn’s sibling vault that carries the STRC-dividend pass-through — a materially riskier instrument.

 Audits, admin & team

 Audits: three reports published — Three Sigma (Audit #1) and Certora (Audits #2 and #3).
-Certora is a top-tier formal-verification shop; two Certora reports plus one Three Sigma is a real audit package for a sub-one-year-old protocol.
+Certora is a top-tier formal-verification shop; two Certora reports plus one Three Sigma is a real audit package for a protocol under a year old.
 Individual finding severities are not surfaced in this review.
+No new audits have been published since April 2026.

 Team and backers: named team with prior experience at Artemis and M31 Capital. $800K raised January 2026 from YZi Labs and Sora Ventures.
-Named institutional depositors disclosed (Flowdesk, Galaxy — ~$10M aggregate).
+Named institutional depositors disclosed (Flowdesk, Galaxy — around $10M aggregate).
 Operational partners include Galaxy, Securitize, and Clear Street.

 Who this is for

-• Onboarded institutional desks wanting an on-chain T-bill-equivalent cryptodollar with direct 1:1 USDC redemption and verifiable backing — USDat does this well.
+- Onboarded institutional desks wanting an on-chain T-bill-equivalent cryptodollar with direct 1:1 USDC redemption and verifiable backing — USDat does this well, and the redemption path has now cleared a third of the float without breaking par.

-• DeFi users who specifically want the cleanest on-chain backing claim available, and who don’t need general DeFi composability — USDat is usable as a passive holding via the Curve pool, but not as collateral in most lending markets (the permissioning blocks most smart-contract holders).
+- DeFi users who specifically want the cleanest on-chain backing claim available, and who don’t need general DeFi composability — USDat is usable as a passive holding via the Curve pool, but not as collateral in most lending markets.

 Who this is NOT for

-• Yield-seekers — USDat is non-yield by design; sUSDat is the yield-bearing sibling (with materially different risk profile).
+- Yield-seekers — USDat is non-yield by design; sUSDat is the yield-bearing sibling, with a materially different risk profile.

 What to watch

-• Non-{$M, USDC} token in the treasury.
-The disclosed-but-not-yet rotation toward STRC or other digital-credit exposure.
-The drift-probe panel on the live dashboard fires the moment any new token appears.
+- A non-{$M, USDC} token in the treasury.
+The disclosed-but-unstarted rotation toward STRC or other digital credit.
+The drift-probe panel on the live dashboard fires the moment any new token appears; that is a backing re-rate, not a routine update.

 Live dashboard